Reliability is the foundation of successful startups.

 • Consider simple orchestration before jumping to Kubernetes (which adds complexity)

 For many startups, containerization becomes valuable when scaling beyond a few services or when onboarding new team members frequently.
+If you do implement Kubernetes, follow a comprehensive Kubernetes monitoring setup guide to maintain visibility.

 7. Create feedback loops for continuous improvement